| Insurance

 plan.
 A review by a child and adolescent psychiatrist reviewer

 usually must be specially requested.
+The review

 process often takes place over the telephone.
 Written treatment